Should I take the commuted value of my pension?

 Kidding aside, I see the real benefit of commuting your pension before your 50s as one that offers flexibility – assuming you haven’t been in the DB plan very long AND you can invest wisely AND you can keep your ongoing your money management costs low.
 With this decision, just be mindful you’re now taking on all the investment risk.

 I see the real benefit of staying in your DB plan, say after age 50, for the fixed income security it will provide – assuming you’ve been in the plan for maybe 20 or closer to 30 years.
 With this decision, the employer keeps the investment risk.
+You might also have an indexing component – even better too!
 Maybe you have enough investment risk with your own assets.
-You can sprinkle that steady pension paycheque in with income derived from your personal portfolio.
+You can sprinkle that steady DB pension payment in with income derived from your personal portfolio.
+Those are good reasons among others to keep your DB gold-plated pension if you are lucky to have one!

 Even with a company pension plan (DC or DB), I think it’s very wise for Canadians to contribute to at least their Tax-Free Savings Account (TFSA) – and max that account out every year.
 That’s because the income and returns earned inside the TFSA are not income tested.
 There will be no reduction in the means-tested government benefits like Guarantee Income Supplement (GIS) and/or Old Age Security (OAS) regardless of how much you have sheltered or will withdraw from the TFSA in the future (based on current TFSA rules of course)!
 This makes the TFSA an outstanding account to own – for any pension backup.